PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 `(dim(V1)*dim(V2)*…*dim(VN₁), dim(W1)*dim(W2)*…*dim(WN₂))`

 and is really the matrix representation of the linear map that the tensor represents.
-In particular, given a second tensor `t2` whose domain matches with the codomain of `t`, function composition amounts to multiplication of their corresponding data matrices.
-Similarly, tensor factorizations such as the singular value decomposition, which we discuss below, can act directly on this matrix representation.
+Given another tensor `t′` whose domain matches with the codomain of `t`, function composition amounts to multiplication of their corresponding data matrices.
+Tensor factorizations, such as the singular value decomposition, can act directly on this matrix representation.

 !!! note
     One might wonder if it would not have been more natural to represent the tensor data as `(dim(V1), dim(V2), …, dim(VN₁), dim(WN₂), …, dim(W1))` given how employing the duality naturally reverses the tensor product, as encountered with the interface of [`repartition`](@ref) for [fusion trees](@ref ss_fusiontrees).
-However, such a representation, when plainly `reshape`d to a matrix, would not have the above properties and would thus not constitute the matrix representation of the tensor in a compatible basis.
+However, such a representation, when plainly `reshape` to a matrix, would not have the above properties and would thus not constitute the matrix representation of the tensor in a compatible basis.